mlfina/home/README.md

 # MLFINA

-MLFINA is a research team focusing on quantitative investment with applications in both academia and industry.
+MLFINA is a research team focusing on quantamental investment with applications in both academia and industry.
 We share essential code and data of research projects with github [link](https://github.com/mlfina/).
 We welcome collaborations from all ends, including but not limited to academia, government, industry, student organizations, and individuals.